We believe that every child in Australia deserves a porn free childhood

 This is having widespread and measurable negative consequences on the physical, mental, and emotional well-being of children and young people.*

-This constitutes a public health crisis, and as such is a concern for the community as a whole.
+This constitutes a public health issue, and as such is a concern for the community as a whole.

-This crisis has not received adequate public attention, and needs to be publicised as widely as possible as a matter of urgency.
+This issue has not received adequate public attention, and needs to be publicised as widely as possible as a matter of urgency.

-More extensive research should be conducted in Australia to fully explore and document the extent of this crisis.
+More extensive research must be conducted in Australia to fully explore and document the extent of this crisis.

 All avenues must be pursued to explore possible solutions to this crisis, including education, voluntary efforts by relevant industries, and regulation ("Mass media… should not promote material that could harm children", UN Convention on the Rights of the Child, Article 17).